-No matter how laid-back or lofty, it’s no surprise that health-focused goals consistently top the charts for New Year’s resolutions.
-And for those looking to revamp their diet in the long term, plant-based eating is one of the most practical solutions for starting healthier eating habits.
+For those looking to revamp their diet in the long term, plant-based eating is one of the most practical solutions for starting healthier eating habits.
 Not only is it better for your body—it’s better for the planet, too.

 Walnuts are the only nut that that provide a significant amount of the essential plant-based omega-3 fatty acid ALA (2.5 grams per 1-ounce serving), and also contain protein (4 grams) and fiber (2 grams).
 A systematic review from Harvard also found that a diet supplemented with anywhere from 5 percent to 24 percent of calories from walnuts resulted in a significantly greater decrease in total cholesterol (including both 'bad' LDL cholesterol and triglycerides).
 We love walnuts in everything from energy bars and breakfast bowls to soups, salads, and pasta.

 Spuds are anything but the enemy.
 Both white and sweet potato are packed with potassium, an electrolyte that is necessary for hydration.
 And potatoes are a resistant starch, so they actually aid in digestion and reduce your hunger levels.
 Potatoes are also affordable, easy to cook, and are great fuel for active people.